Brawler Class Features

 As a bonus action, you can enter a rage for 1 minute (ends early if incapacitated or wearing heavy armor).
 While raging:

-• Your melee weapon attacks deal bonus damage equal to your proficiency bonus.
+• Your Strength weapon attacks deal bonus damage equal to your proficiency bonus.

 • You have resistance to all damage except necrotic, psychic, and radiant.